Sorrento – What to do

 HOW DO YOU GET TO POMPEII FROM SORRENTO, ITALY?

-You can get to Pompeii, Herculaneum, Naples and even Mount Vesuvius very easily by train from the heart of Sorrento (just east of the old town and main shopping area).
-The Circumvesuviana train runs out of Naples to the east of the city around Mount Vesuvius.
-The stations that are of most interest between Sorrento and Naples are Castellammare di Stabia for the cable car to Monte Faito.
-Pompeii for the archaeological area and bus connection to Vesuvius.
-Torre Annunziata for Oplontis and Ercolano Scavi for Herculaneum archaeological area.
-The trains are frequent on this line (every 30 mins) and quite cheap.
-They are however crowded and quite often you will have to stand.
-Be very careful, as with visiting any city, there are quite a lot of pick-pockets about on this train line, in fact, you do see a lot of gipsy families and we found the parents were sending the children round begging on the train.
+Be very careful, as with visiting any city, there are quite a few pickpockets on this train line.
+You do see a lot of gipsy families, and we found the parents were sending the children around begging on the train.
 There is an official information point in Sorrento within an old railway carriage at the entrance of the station.
 Opening hours are restricted.
-We found the newsagent’s shop at the entrance is open all hours and was much more helpful and informative regards transport and will sell you train tickets more efficiently and friendly than the official station ticket office.
-In fact, they have all the ticket types explained in English and do their best to in several languages to give travel advice with a smile in stark contrast to the station ticket office.
-They also layout clearly in English the various multi-day passes on a board plus the fares to the most popular places tourists want to go.
+We found the newsagent’s shop at the entrance to be open all hours and was much more helpful and informative regarding transport.
+They will sell you train tickets more efficiently and in a friendlier manner than the official station ticket office.
+They have all the ticket types explained in English and do their best to give travel advice in several languages with a smile, in stark contrast to the station ticket office.
+They also clearly lay out the various multi-day passes in English on a board, along with the fares to the most popular places tourists want to visit.
 The following links may help you.
 Unico Campania Current Fares From Sorrento Integrated Public Transport Maps In and Around Sorrento

 IS THERE A CLOSER STATION TO THE SANT’AGNELLO AREA OF SORRENTO, ITALY?

-Yes if your accommodation is to the east of Sorrento in the hotel district around Sant’Agnello then this station, the first stop from Sorrento, will save you a long walk.
+Yes, if your accommodation is to the east of Sorrento in the hotel district around Sant’Agnello, then this station, the first stop from Sorrento, will save you a long walk.
 However, you will have to climb two flights of stairs as the platforms are well above street level.

 HOW CAN I GET TO MOUNT VESUVIUS FROM SORRENTO, ITALY?

-From Sorrento take the Circumvesuviana line to Pompeii station.
+From Sorrento, take the Circumvesuviana line to Pompeii station.
 There is a tourist office and the tours to Mount Vesuvius are parked outside the station.
 The entrance to the Pompeii archaeological site is just a few yards down the street from the station.

 HOW CAN I GET TO HERCULANEUM FROM SORRENTO, ITALY?